 Paolo Di Rossi has had this beautiful Italian for just over a year now. we don’t see him often on rides but its always good when we do.
 His GT1000 Ducati sport classic is a great piece of bike!

-Being Nicks First bike he was understandably stoked with the outcome meaning he took home the Amazing trophy Fabricated by East Coast Iron Works and The chance to complete his open licence riding course as part of the prize.
+Being Nicks First bike he was understandably stoked with the outcome meaning he took home the Amazing trophy Fabricated by East Coast Iron Works and The chance to complete his open license riding course as part of the prize.

 I guess once that’s done I’ll need to build him a new bike!

-Thanks Espresso Bonsai and everyone who showed up for the great day and we will see you on the next one.
+Thanks, Espresso Bonsai and everyone who showed up for the great day and we will see you on the next one.